-^{} All Fully Qualified
+All Fully Qualified

-- 3. Equal Consideration of Officers "In Zone" and "Above Zone."
+- 3. Equal Consideration of Officers "In-Zone" and "Above-Zone".
 As detailed above, the number of in-zone eligible officers is used only to calculate the total number of selects authorized.
 There are no individual zone selection limitations or expectations.
 Accordingly, in determining which officers are best and fully qualified for promotion, you are required to equally consider both above-zone and in-zone officers. - 4.
-Consideration of Reserve Chief Warrant Officers "Below the Zone."
-Below-zone promotions are not authorized for Navy Reserve chief warrant officers (CWOs).
+Consideration of Chief Warrant Officers "Below-Zone".